Hyman Roth: Character overview

 Roth's background is supplied in a deleted scene in The Godfather Part II.
 In this scene, set in Little Italy, New York, in the early 1920s, he is working as a car mechanic.
 He is noticed by Peter Clemenza, who has been calling him "Johnny Lips".
 Clemenza introduces him to his friend Vito Corleone, who suggests that he change his name, which was originally Hyman Suchowsky.
 When Vito asks him whom he admires, Suchowsky says Arnold Rothstein, for having fixed the 1919 World Series; accordingly, he changes his last name to Roth.

-Dialogue later in the film explains that Roth worked diligently with the Corleone family during Prohibition, helping them enter the bootlegging trade by setting up a molasses-smuggling operation between Havana and Canada.
+Dialogue later in the film explains that Roth has worked diligently with the Corleone family ever since.
+During Prohibition, he helped the Corleones enter the bootlegging trade by setting up a molasses-smuggling operation between Havana and Canada.
 He was also a close friend and ally of fellow Jewish gangster Moe Greene, the "inventor" of Las Vegas.
 While Roth admits it would have been wrong to show anger and vengeance after Greene's death, as well as admitting that Greene pushed the limit too often, he is disappointed the famous city has nothing to remember him by.
-Corleone family caporegime Frank Pentangeli later admits that while Vito Corleone had had a long history with Hyman Roth, to include doing business with the man, liking him, and respecting him, the elder Corleone never trusted Roth.
+Corleone family caporegime Frank Pentangeli later tells Michael that while Vito Corleone grew to like and respect Roth during their four decades of doing business, the elder Corleone never trusted Roth.